generationtech/rust-RustyToolbox/rustynail/README.md

 Uses the `rustytoolbox.json` config file and if during rustynail operation the config file changes, the program will re-read the config file and make adjustments as needed.

 #### Rust server:
 The Rust server needs to be started with a \*.bat file that infinite loops through update-run-update sequence for RustyNail to work.
-Also, need to run the update twice in that file, because occasionally, the first run of the Steam update process leaves this file missing: `C:\Rust\Server\rustds\steamapps\appmanifest_258550.acf`
+Also, runs the update twice, because occasionally, the first run of the Steam update process leaves this file missing: `C:\Rust\Server\rustds\steamapps\appmanifest_258550.acf`

 `Run_DS.bat`
 ```